pagekite/PyPagekite/README.md

 Try ./pagekite.py --help for instructions (or read the source).

 Front-end service is available at <http://pagekite.net/>, or you can run your own.
-For a more general discussion of what PageKite is and how it works, check out <http://pagekite.net/docs/>.
+For a more general discussion of what *pageKite* is and how it works, check out <http://pagekite.net/docs/>.